7 Desk Exercises And How to Stop Sedentary Weight Gain

 Put your hands on your desk, and position your body at a 45 degree angle from the ground.
 Lower your chest to the desk, and then push yourself back up again.
 Do 3 sets of 10 reps with 1 minute break in between.

-Hold a large book, or object above your head with two hands.
+The next desk exercise is to hold a large book, or object above your head with two hands.
 Slowly lower the object behind your head as far as you can and raise the object above your head again.
 Do 3 sets of 10 reps with a 1 minute break in between.

 Shoulder Blade Squeeze